If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 What is assessment

-Assessment is a continual and collaborative process used to build and deepen understanding about harm and risk of harm, safety, protection and offending behaviours of tamariki and rangatahi, their parents/caregivers and their whānau or family, within the context of oranga.
+Assessment is a continual and collaborative process used to build and deepen understanding about harm and risk of harm, safety, protection and offending behaviours of tamariki and rangatahi, their parents or caregivers and their whānau or family, within the context of oranga.

-Assessment is central to every part of our work and requires critical thinking and analysis of all information gathered throughout our involvement.
-This may include visual information (such as photos).
+Assessment is central to every part of our work and requires critical thinking and analysis of all information gathered throughout our involvement, including visual information (such as photos).

 Assessment enables us to articulate our social work position and provides a pathway for what should happen next.
 It: